sharkdp/bat/README.md

 ### Terminals & colors

 `bat` handles terminals *with* and *without* truecolor support.
-However, the colors in the syntax highlighting themes are not optimized for 8-bit colors and it is therefore strongly recommended that you use a terminal with 24-bit truecolor support (`terminator`, `konsole`, `iTerm2`, ...).
+However, the colors in most syntax highlighting themes are not optimized for 8-bit colors.
+It is therefore strongly recommended that you use a terminal with 24-bit truecolor support (`terminator`, `konsole`, `iTerm2`, ...), or use one of the basic [8-bit themes](#8-bit-themes) designed for a restricted set of colors.
 See [this article](https://gist.github.com/XVilka/8346728) for more details and a full list of terminals with truecolor support.